johnwcowan/r7rs-work/DataFormatsCowan.md

 ## Delimiter-separated values

-Delimiter-separated values (DSVs) are a variant of comma-separated values.
+Delimiter-separated values (DSVs) are a variant of comma-separated values, and the internal representation is the same.
-However, the delimiter may be any character, and the end of a record is always a line breakand vice versa.
-To include a double quote, a backslash, or the delimiter itself as part of a field, precede it with a backslash.
+However, the delimiter may be any character, and the end of a record is always a line break and vice versa.
+When a backslash or the delimiter itself is part of a field, it is preceded with a backslash.
-To include a line break in a field, use a backslash followed by `n`.
+A line break that is part of a field is represented using the two-character sequence `"\n"`.
+Similarly, a tab that is part of a field is represented using the two-character sequence `"\t"`.

 `(make-dsv-generator `*delim* [*port*]`)`